 Now, Aaron serves in one of the most dangerous parts of the city and continues to stay proactive and committed to achieving his personal best.

-Because of his courage, work ethic and passion for helping others, Aaron has received three department commendation awards from the D.C.
+Because of his courage, work ethic, and passion for helping others, Aaron has received three department commendation awards from D.C.
 Police Department.
 His favorite part of the job is staying busy and making a difference.